g3492/vzborg/README.md

 `apt install borgbackup`

-If you are in proxmox 5.x you must enable stretch-backports repository and install Borg backup from it with:
+If you are in proxmox 5.x you must enable stretch-backports repository if you do not have it configured:

+`echo "deb http://ftp.debian.org/debian stretch-backports main" >>/etc/apt/sources.list"`

+`apt-get update`

+ Then install BorgBackup from it:

 `apt install -t stretch-backports borgbackup`

-If you want to use a remote repository, you need borg backup installed on it, with the same or a greater version, than the one installed in your proxmox server.
-If your remote repository is in another proxmox server, you can also install vzborg on it.
+If you want to use a remote repository, you need BorgBackup installed on it, with the same or a greater version, than in your proxmox server.
+If your remote repository is in another proxmox server, you can also install Vzborg on it.

 ## Installation
-In your proxmox server run as root:
+As user root in your Proxmox server run:

 `wget -O - https://raw.githubusercontent.com/g3492/vzborg/master/install_and_update_vzborg.sh | bash`

 ## Usage:
 `vzborg [OPTIONS]`

-vzborg only uses options as parameters.
-Spcecified, but not used options, are ignored.
+Vzborg only uses options.
+Specified, but not used options, are ignored.

 ### Required option:

 ` -c COMMAND`
+or
+`--command COMMAND`

 Where COMMAND is one of: